Quantori-Academy/apt-frontend/README.md

 - **MUI** for building responsive, accessible, and modern UI components.
 - **Smiles Drawer** for parsing and rendering SMILES strings into graphical representations of chemical structures.
 - **Vite** for fast builds and hot module replacement during development.
+- **i18n** for handling app localization and supporting multiple languages.

 ## Diagrams